Wendy’s Wonderful Kids® Evaluation

 The 2017 National Foster Care Adoption Attitudes Survey was commissioned by the Dave Thomas Foundation for Adoption to better understand Americans’ attitudes about foster care adoption.
 The Foundation partnered with Nielsen to survey more than 1,400 American adults online.
 Similar surveys were conducted in 2012, 2007 and 2002.

-In the United States, there are more than 110,000 children in the foster care system available for adoption and more than 20,000 age out of the foster care system every year without families.
+In the United States, more than 117,000 children in the foster care system are available for adoption and more than 20,000 age out of the foster care system every year without families.
 Understanding Americans’ perceptions about adoption is important to finding a safe, loving and permanent family for every child.
 We are addressing the myths and misconceptions that Americans have about foster care adoption, and by doing so, the Foundation can more effectively move children from foster care to the permanent and nurturing families we promised when they were removed from their biological families.

 One of the highlights from the 2017 survey is that 58% of Americans believe all waiting children are adoptable, a 7% increase from the prior survey.